pg-support/supt-km/docs/4. Processes/e. Amazon/Amazon Support SOPs.md

 ### FBA
 FBA stands for "**Fulfillment by Amazon**," which is a service provided by Amazon where sellers store their products in Amazon's fulfillment centers, and Amazon takes care of the picking, packing, shipping, and customer service.

-For any fulfillment issues for FBA orders (e.g. returns, wrong item shipped, tracking inquiries, etc.), **ask customers to directly contact official Amazon Support, as the order is fulfilled by Amazon.**
+For any fulfillment issues for FBA orders (e.g. sales return, wrong item shipped, tracking inquiries, etc.), ask customers to directly contact official Amazon Support, as the order is fulfilled by Amazon.

+Support team still needs to handle DOA/RMA/OOW

+If the customer is out of our service regions (e.g. Mexico), ask the customer to reach out to Positive Grid's support directly and proceed with the regular

 ### FBM
 FBM stands for "**Fulfillment by Merchant**," which means the seller is responsible for storing, picking, packing, shipping, and handling customer service for their products.